-I am developmental psychology PhD researcher at Birkbeck College, University of London.
+I am a developmental psychology PhD researcher at Birkbeck College, University of London.
 I work in the Developmental Neurocognition Lab where my colleagues and I use a variety of research methods to investigate how and why children cognitively develop in different ways.
-I also work with researchers at the Centre for Educational Neuroscience and the education thinktank Learnus where we collaborate with teachers, psychologists, neuroscientists and child development experts to translate our research into educational practice.
+I also work with the Centre for Educational Neuroscience and the education thinktank Learnus where we collaborate with teachers and other education professionals to translate our research into educational practice.

 If you would like your school to be involved in our research, please contact me here.